oci-landing-zones/terraform-oci-modules-workloads/cis-compute-storage/README.md

 ### Block Volumes
 1. The module currently supports only one Block volume replica (within or across regions).
 2. Terraform does not destroy replicated Block volumes.
 It is first necessary to disable replication (for example, in the OCI Console) before running ```terraform destroy```.
+3. ```terraform plan``` does not detect the change when switching Block volume encryption from customer-managed key to Oracle-managed key.
+Use some other means in such cases, like OCI Console or OCI CLI.

 ### Compute
 1. Platform images may not allow instances overriding the image configuration for in-transit encryption at instance launch time.
 Terraform would typically error out with: